-The proposed site is located within Land Subject to Coastal Storm Flowage; therefore, the site does not have to meet Stormwater Management Standard No.2 - Post-development peak discharge rates.
-However, all impervious areas will be directed to the roadway drainage system and a Stormceptor treatment device as well as a constructed wetland at the rear of the site.
-The Stormceptor device will remove the required 80% TSS from the runoff prior to leaving the site.
+The proposed site is located within or discharges to Land Subject to Coastal Storm Flowage; therefore, the site does not have to meet Stormwater Management Standard No.2 - Post-development peak discharge rates.
+However, all impervious areas will be directed to the roadway drainage system and a Contech CDS unit for treatment.
+The Contech CDS unit will remove the required 80% TSS from the runoff prior to leaving the site.

-The stormwater runoff management system was analyzed using the storm events of the 2-year, 10-year and 100-year frequency.
+The stormwater runoff management system was analyzed using the storm events of the 2year, 10-year and 100-year frequency.
 The analysis was performed using HydroCAD, version 10.00.
 Using USDA NRCS TR-20 and TR-55 methods of estimating runoff, the program uses the measured characteristics of the site and computes runoff produced by simulated rainfall events.
 The results are then used to design runoff control structures.